minima-global/minidocs/docs/runanode/mac.md

 -rpcenable -mdsenable
 ```

-The output should look like the below (all on one line):
+The command should look like the below (all on one line):
 ```
 sudo java -jar /Users/YourName/minima.jar -rpcenable -mdsenable
 ```